Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Deep Riemann Hypothesis for

-This implies the convergence of Euler products on $\Re(s) = 1/2$ except at zeroes of $L(s, \chi)$.
-Conrad~\cite{Conrad2005} has proven that the following two assertions are equivalent: the limit on the left-hand side of~\eqref{Dirichlet-L} exists for \textit{some} $s$ on the critical line $\Re(s) = 1/2$ and that it exists~for \textit{every} $s$ on the critical line.
-Moreover, the conjecture~\eqref{Dirichlet-L} is equivalent to the estimate
+This implies the convergence of partial Euler products on the critical line $\Re(s) = \frac{1}{2}$ except at zeros of $L(s, \chi)$.
+Conrad~\cite{Conrad2005} proved that the following statements are equivalent: the limit on the left-hand side of~\eqref{Dirichlet-L} exists for \textit{some} $s$ on $\Re(s) = \frac{1}{2}$, and it exists for \textit{every} $s$ on $\Re(s) = \frac{1}{2}$.
+Furthermore, the conjecture~\eqref{Dirichlet-L} is equivalent to the estimate